calendar of events

 Heritage Village Aerial View

-Two buildings, both of which are prayer homes and facing one another, were the beginning of a Heritage Village Complex.
+Two buildings, both of which are Prayer homes and facing one another, were the beginning of a Heritage Village Complex.
 The much larger Prayer Home was symbolic of the earlier community which began in 1899, flourished for two decades, and then saw the majority of its people relocated to British Columbia.
-The smaller brick prayer home is reminiscent of the prayer homes located in each of the more than forty villages which sprang up in the first years of the century.
+The smaller brick prayer home is reminiscent of the prayer homes located in each of the more than sixty villages which sprang up in the first years of the century.

 For More Information Call (306)542-4441